Ah! fearless on many a day for us,

 — Father Abram Joseph Ryan, Confederate Priest

-Starting in 1862, the Union began to establish cemeteries for those fighting on behalf of the United States and bodies began to be moved from where they had fallen.
-However, this did not occur in earnest until the late 1860’s, when the Reburial Corps began to move the remains of Union soldiers to National Cemeteries.
+Starting in 1862, the Union began to establish cemeteries for those fighting on behalf of the United States, and bodies began to be moved from where they had fallen.
+However, this did not occur in earnest until the late 1860s, when the Reburial Corps began to move the remains of Union soldiers to National Cemeteries.
 When they came upon Confederate bodies, they were buried where they were found.
 Later, private organizations in the South assumed responsibility for Confederate reburials.
-A number of Confederate cemeteries were established over time; but, the vast majority of the remains of the Confederate soldiers were left where they were initially buried.
-This resulted in hundreds of small cemeteries across the country, that are filled with unknown Confederate troops.
+Several Confederate cemeteries were established over time; but, the vast majority of the remains of the Confederate soldiers were left where they were initially buried.
+This resulted in hundreds of small cemeteries across the country that are filled with unknown Confederate troops.
 Small or large, these sacred places are much revered in the South, where, along with their remains, were these brave soldiers’ hearts, homes, and families.

 Most of these Confederate cemeteries are located near battlefield sites.
 During Legends’ visits, all have touched this writer in some way; but, none had the effect like the silent monuments of 13 Confederate soldiers who lie beneath the shady woods of the old Natchez Trace.